roadiz/roadiz/docs/intro/getting_started.rst

 Installation
 ------------

-First of all, download *Renzo* latest version using Git
+First of all, download *Roadiz* latest version using Git

 .. code-block:: bash